snowplow-incubator/snowplow-lake-loader/README.md

 ## Copyright and License

-Copyright (c) 2012-present Snowplow Analytics Ltd. All rights reserved.
+Copyright (c) 2014-present Snowplow Analytics Ltd. All rights reserved.

-Licensed under the [Snowplow Community License](https://docs.snowplow.io/community-license-1.0). _(If you are uncertain how it applies to your use case, check our answers to [frequently asked questions](https://docs.snowplow.io/docs/contributing/community-license-faq/).)_
+Licensed under the [Snowplow Limited Use License Agreement][license]. _(If you are uncertain how it applies to your use case, check our answers to [frequently asked questions][faq].)_

 [techdocs-image]: https://d3i6fms1cm1j0i.cloudfront.net/github/images/techdocs.png
 [setup-image]: https://d3i6fms1cm1j0i.cloudfront.net/github/images/setup.png